CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

 === "Inter-catalog comparison"

-    Imagine you have several **MoviePacket** :smile: catalogs and you want to compare the similarity among them.
+    Imagine you have several **Moviepacket** :smile: catalogs and you want to compare the similarity among them.

-    The way you will compute this with `Pheno-Ranker` is similar to intra-catalog, the only thing to have in mind is that the catalogs (i.e., cohorts) will have a preffix so that we can identify them.
+    The way you compute this with `Pheno-Ranker` is similar to the intra-catalog example.
+The main difference is that the catalogs (i.e., cohorts) receive prefixes so that records from different input files can be identified.

     ## Example 1: Default catalog (cohort) nomenclature

-    For demonstration purposes, in this example we are re-using the same file (`t/data/movies.json`)
+    For demonstration purposes, this example reuses the same file (`t/data/movies.json`):

     ```bash
     pheno-ranker -r t/data/movies.json t/data/movies.json --config t/data/movies_config.yaml
     ```

-    After executing this command you will obtain a file named `matrix.txt` which is a matrix consisting of all (25+25)*(25+25) pairwise comparisons.
+    After executing this command, you will obtain a file named `matrix.txt`, consisting of all `(25+25) x (25+25)` pairwise comparisons.

     !!!
 Abstract "Dimensionality reduction"
-        We will use the included [R scripts]((https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/tree/main/share/r)) to perform dimensionality reduction via [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling).
-Note that you can use other dimensinality reduction techniques such as t-SNE or UMAP.
+        We will use the included [R scripts](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/tree/main/share/r) to perform dimensionality reduction via [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling).
+Note that you can use other dimensionality reduction techniques such as t-SNE or UMAP.

     <figure markdown>
       ![Beacon v2](img/movies5.png){ width="600" }